 Most importantly, a good contract also describes the procedures required by both parties if something should go wrong.
 While most construction contracts, including the standard AIA and EJCDC forms, provide for mediation/arbitration prior to legal proceedings, even these do not describe the resolution processes of common construction glitches.

-Image credit: perhapstoopink via photopin cc
+Image credit: perhapstoopink via photopin cc |

+Construction contracts do not generally provide written procedures for construction conflicts even though they may be relatively common.
+An example is the weather delay.
 Most contracts point to delays caused by “acts of God” and other significant events that can delay a project, but almost no contract describes the process to resolving what happens when the construction site becomes a muddy mess from a few days of rain.
 Should this be a cause for an extension of the contract time?
-Is this normal for this location and season?
+Is this normal for this location and season? |

 For weather delay, smart project managers and owners have written into the contract a procedure, tied to historical local weather data, for determining the appropriate resolution.
 Prince-Lund Engineering has researched and written many supplemental contract terms for this and other common construction setbacks not normally found in standardized construction contracts.